 - Get your children enrolled in schools provisionally – you’ll have to, of course, do a face-to-face when you arrive, but if the paperwork’s been done, there should be minimal delay and disruption for your child’s schooling.

-- Get your goods shipped because it’s a long way to Australia and you don’t want to be hanging around without a bed!
+- Get your international removals organised and your goods shipped because it’s a long way to Australia and you don’t want to be hanging around without a bed.

 - Make sure you have the tickets for your flights, your valid passports and copies of ALL your essential paperwork from driving licenses to marriage certificates with you when you fly just in case the originals get lost in transit.